Erowid

 Florida #

 Florida stands out because of a decision in 1978 in Fiske v Florida by the Florida Supreme Court which ruled that wild-picked psilocybin mushrooms could not be legally considered "containers" of psilocybin and thus would have to be specifically listed in Florida law by the legislature if they meant to make them illegal.
-Since the Florida legislature has not chosen to change the laws since then, wild Psilocybin mushrooms are presumptively legal to possess in Florida.
+Since the Florida legislature has not chosen to change the laws since then, the possession of wild Psilocybin mushrooms is presumptively not punishable under state law.
 This does not mean police won't arrest people for possession of even wild mushrooms, but this has been used as a successful defense against such charges.

 New Mexico #

-New Mexico appels court ruled on June 16, 2005, that growing psilocybin mushrooms for personal consumption could not be considered "manufacturing a controlled substance" under state law.
-Growing hallucinogenic mushrooms not illegal, state appeals court rules - June 16 2005
+New Mexico appeals court ruled on June 14, 2005, that growing psilocybin mushrooms for personal consumption could not be considered "manufacturing a controlled substance" under state law.
+See Opinion: State of New Mexico vs. David Ray Pratt - June 14 2005

 INTERNATIONAL LAW #